jries/SMAP/LocMoFit/docs/basics/GUIOverview.md

 ![viewer](../images/fit3DFunModel_viewer.PNG)

 #### Tab _[FreeRot]_
-There are different parts:
+Here you will see the following:
 * a checkbox **Disable**.
 For efficiency, you can check it so that the plots will not be drawn.
 * the left panel _Dot plot_.
 Here both the model and the data are represented by dots.
 * the right panel _2D Projection of the left panel_.
-Here either one of the model or the data is rendered as a image.
+Here either the model or the data is rendered as a image.
 You can specify the image source bellow in the panel _Control_.
 * the bottom panel _Control_.
 Here you can:
    * define the thickness of the cross-section along the y-axis.
    * rotate the site about z-axis with the buttons *>* and *>>* in small and large steps, respectively.